Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 #### Layer

-The layer concept in OneFlow is basically same as the layer in tensorflow, pytorch and other popular deep learning framework.
-It is use to describe a layer in neural network.
-Like: conv2d convolution layer, batch_normalization layer, dense fully connected layer and layer_norm regularization layer.Layer can simplify the process of build the neural networks.
+The layer concept in OneFlow is basically the same as the layer in tensorflow, pytorch and other popular deep learning framework.
+It is used to describe a layer in neural network.
+Like: convolution layer, batch_normalization layer, fully connected layer and normalization layer.
+Layer can simplify the process of building neural network.
 For example you can use just few line of code to build Lenet:

 ```python
 def lenet(data, train=False):